canchen257/Getting_and_Cleaning_Data/CodeBook.md

 BAD: avg_Clicks

-##Create a tidy data set with average of aech variable for each activity and each subject
+##Creating a tidy data set with average of aech variable for each activity and each subject
 One easy way to solve such problem is to use _data.table_ rather than _data.frame_.
 The tutorial of _data.table_ can be found [here](http://cran.r-project.org/web/packages/data.table/data.table.pdf).
 After using function _setkey()_ and _dcast()_ function, we finally get the tidy data set, where the number of row is **180** and the number of column is **68**.